 Bookshelf speakers can technically function just fine on their own – a subwoofer is never explicitly required in any sound system.
 However, the bass from a pair of standalone bookshelf speakers will typically be lacking due to the practical design limitations of a smaller cabinet.
-A subwoofer can also help bookshelf speakers perform and sound better by adding a second crossover and relieving them of needing to reproduce lower frequencies, thus allowing them to really focus on the mids and highs, which they’re generally optimized to do.
+Furthermore, a subwoofer can also help bookshelf speakers perform and sound better overall by relieving them of the duty of reproducing the lower frequencies, thus allowing them to really focus on the mids and highs, which they’re generally optimized to do.

-Most bookshelf speakers utilize a 2 way design with a single crossover between a small tweeter, which produces the highs, and a standard sized woofer (usually 5.25 or 6 inches).
+Most bookshelf speakers utilize a two way design with a single crossover between a small tweeter, which produces the highs, and a standard sized woofer (usually 5.25 or 6 inches).
 In general, the bigger a driver gets, the better job it does at reproducing lower frequency sound waves, i.e. bass, but that then detracts from its ability to produce the mid range waves.
-It’s an unavoidable trade off, a “jack of all trades, master of none” situation, so to speak.
-Even if a speaker is made big enough to accommodate a larger driver, it will get more expensive, heavier, harder to position and place, etc.
+It’s an unavoidable trade off, a “jack of all trades, master of none” situation.

-With a separate subwoofer, the driver and cabinet can be nice and big (most sub drivers are 10-12 inches), while the bookshelf speakers can remain compact, economical thus, and really focus on the mids and highs which a 2 way design that most of them employ is really meant to do.
+With a separate subwoofer, the driver and cabinet can be nice and big (most sub drivers are 10-12 inches), while the bookshelf speakers can remain compact, economical thus, and really focused on the mids and highs which is what a two way design is really meant to do.
 A separate subwoofer also gives you more positional options to optimize sound – you can put bookshelf speakers at head level and tuck the subwoofer into the corner of the room to take advantage of the wall’s acoustics.